davidkybber/graewe-coiler-calculator/README.md

 ## 🏢 About GRAEWE

 This calculator is designed for professional use in manufacturing and industrial applications.
-It provides accurate calculations based on established electrical engineering formulas.
+It provides accurate pipe coiling calculations based on GRAEWE's established formulas for **Wickellänge** and **Wickelendposition**.

 ---

-**Note**: The current implementation uses placeholder algorithms.
-Replace with actual GRAEWE calculation formulas for production use.
+**Production Ready**: This implementation uses actual GRAEWE calculation algorithms for pipe coiling, with German number formatting and professional GRAEWE branding.